RESHAPELab/ART-CoreEngine/README.md

 either a Random Forest model or a GPT model (as specified in the JSON file).
 After training, it saves the model at the location specified in the JSON configuration.

+> Training has been tested from the [`JabRef`](https://github.com/JabRef/JabRef/) repository.
+Recommended to use that for training.

 #### Example instructions for training a model:
 > Make sure poetry is installed [See here for instructions](https://python-poetry.org/docs/)
 1. Run `poetry install` -- this sets up the virtual environment